 Publishers in the test will be able to label Instant Articles, mobile andweb links, and Facebook Live as breaking news.
 They can use the indicator once a day, setting how long the story is marked as breaking for (up to 6 hours).
 Publishers also have an extra pool of 5 indicators per month.
 The posts will appear in News Feed and there will be information in Page Insights so that publishers can track how their tagged posts perform. – Joey Rhyu, Product Manager of Facebook

-Not only this, the users can provide their important feedback and can report the misuse of the feature for posts considered not newsworthy enough with the top-right drop-down arrow.
+Also, the users can provide their important feedback and report the misuse of the feature for posts considered not newsworthy enough with the top-right drop-down arrow.
 With the Breaking news label and the drop-down click feature, Facebook charts a way to keep a tab on the filtering of posts as breaking news from a whole lot of news feed.

 However, this feature has no bearing on the News Feed ranking of a post so the feature is most appropriate while the news event is still fresh and has not become dated, thereby serving to the immediate relevance of the news piece with respect to the recent event Facebook is to work on the aspect of the ranking consequence of this tag.
 “As part of this test, we’ll be evaluating if breaking news stories should be incorporated into a ranking,” stated a spokesperson of Facebook to Recode.

-Nevertheless, just the visual pull of the ‘Breaking news’ tag has reaped positive results of user engagement with the ‘Breaking News’ posts , as from December 8th to January 14th, such as a 7% boost in likes, 11% lift in Shares, a 4% rise in both click-through rate and Comments.
-This feature will help the publishers to process posts into news-posts while also draw in a lot more traffic, as already shown by the figures in the test.
+Nevertheless, just the visual pull of the ‘Breaking news’ tag has reaped positive results of user engagement with the ‘Breaking News’ posts, from December 8th to January 14th, such as a 7% boost in likes, 11% lift in Shares, a 4% rise in both click-through rate and Comments.
+This feature will help the publishers to process posts into news posts while also drawing in a lot more traffic, as already shown by the figures in the test.